 3) Each team will be assigned a cooking space.
 Pits, cookers, props, trailers, motor homes, vehicles, tents or any other equipment (including generators) shall not exceed the boundaries of the team’s assigned cooking space.
 All seasoning and cooking of product shall be done within the assigned cooking space.
 Teams shall not share an assigned cooking space or cooking device.

-4) Contestants shall provide all needed equipment, supplies and electricity, except as arranged for in advance.
+4) Contestants shall provide all needed equipment, supplies, except as arranged for in advance.
 Contestants must adhere to all electrical, fire and other codes.
 A fire extinguisher shall be near all cooking devices.

 5) It is the responsibility of the contestant to see that the team’s assigned cooking space is clean and orderly following the contest.
 All fires must be put out, pits filled (if allowed by contest organizer), and all equipment removed from site.
 It is imperative that clean-up be thorough.
 Any team’s assigned cooking space left in disarray or with loose trash, other than at trash containers, may disqualify the team from future participation.

-6) Fires shall be of wood, wood pellets or charcoal.
-Gas and electric heat sources shall not be permitted for cooking or holding.
-Propane or electric is permitted as fire starters, provided that the competition meat is not in/on the cooking device.
+6) All heat sources shall be permitted.
 Electrical accessories such as spits, augers, or forced draft are permitted.
 No open pits or holes are permitted.
 Fires shall not be built on the ground.